miloszmisiek/ci-p5-cutback/README.md

 1. **The project files structure.**

-    Files organization is inspired by [Spectrum](https://github.com/withspectrum/spectrum/)'s code base, where [Max Stoiber](https://github.com/mxstbr), the creator of styled-components, contributes heavily on this project.
+    Files organization is inspired by [Spectrum](https://github.com/withspectrum/spectrum/)'s code base, where [Max Stoiber](https://github.com/mxstbr), the creator of styled-components, contributes heavily to this project.
-    Components are saved in the seperate **index.js** files with **styles.js** including CSS-in-JS styling provided with [styled-components](https://styled-components.com/).
-This files are saved together in components directories named in camelCase convention.
+    Components are saved in the separate **index.js** files with **styles.js** including CSS-in-JS styling provided with [styled-components](https://styled-components.com/).
+These files are saved together in component directories named in the camelCase convention.

 2. **The Component Reuse**

-    The [ReactJS](https://reactjs.org/) technology allows for creating components and use them across the app.
-The component can be suplied with props to get the data from the parent component and use them in different situation with different props.
+    The [ReactJS](https://reactjs.org/) technology allows for creating components and using them across the app.
+The component can be supplied with props to get the data from the parent component and use them in a different situations with different props.

-    For this project the functional approach was chosen with use of React hooks, mainly **useState** and **useEffect** for managing components states and lifecycles.
+    For this project, the functional approach was chosen with the use of React hooks, mainly **state** and **useEffect** for managing components' states and lifecycles.

-    This hooks were hevily used for the app development which is evident in the repository.
+    These hooks were heavily used for the app development which is evident in the repository.

     Some of the components which were reused with different scenarios are as followed:

-    - The Product Card component is reused in the profile page and is used to display products in the home page.
+    - The Product Card component is reused on the profile page and is used to display products on the home page.
 The map function is used to implement fetched data from the API.

-    - Buttons used in the app share common parent - the styling is adjusted for the certain needs.
+    - Buttons used in the app share a common parent - the styling is adjusted for certain needs.

-    - The rating component is used in the product card and in the product page.
+    - The rating component is used in the product card and on the product page.

-    - The carousel component is used in the product card and in the product create and edit pages.
+    - The carousel component is used in the product card and the product create and edit pages.

-    - The comments are rendered in the map function with data fetched from the API and displayed in the product page.
+    - The comments are rendered in the map function with data fetched from the API and displayed on the product page.

-    - The avatars used in the app are same component with adjusted sizes for the layout.
+    - The avatars used in the app are the same component with adjusted sizes for the layout.

-    The custom hook **useFetch** was created to fetch data from API endpoint for Categories and Countries select elements.
+    The custom hook **useFetch** was created to fetch data from the API endpoint for Categories and Countries select elements.

-    Custom **Contexts** were developed to allow for global use of **Alert** and **Modal** states and display different data i.e. removal of comments, products and images confirmation messages and alerts for changes to data.
+    Custom **Contexts** were developed to allow for global use of **Alert** and **Modal** states and display different data i.e. removal of comments, products and images confirmation messages and alerts for data changes.

 ## **Features**

 ---

-This websites serves as a product comparasion sites with surfers as the targeted audience.
+This website serves as a product comparison site with surfers as the targeted audience.

 ### Existing Features

 **- Navigation Bar**

-- Available at any page, includes the logo, search bar with categories selection and for logged-out users sign in and sign up button.
-For logged-in users the menu dropdown list allows users for navigation through different app sites.
+- Available on any page, includes the logo, search bar with categories selection and for logged-out users sign in and sign up button.
+For logged-in users, the menu dropdown list allows users to navigate through different app sites.

 - The navigation bar gives users access to all major navigation features.
 It is fully responsive on different screen sizes.